ayaanyousaf/ayaanyousaf/README.md

 # Hey, I'm Ayaan Yousaf <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="34px">

 I’m a Computer Science student with a passion for software development and problem-solving.
-I’m currently building an AI-powered fitness app that combines my interests in technology and weightlifting.
-My goal right now is to contribute to open-source projects daily while sharpening my full-stack and AI/ML skills.
+I’m currently building an AI-powered fitness app that combines my interests in machine learning with weightlifting.
+My goal right now is to contribute to open-source projects while sharpening my full-stack and AI/ML skills.

 ---